Cost-Plus Pricing Calculator

 About This Calculator

 The Cost Plus Calculator helps businesses determine optimal selling prices using the cost-plus pricing strategy—one of the most widely used pricing methods in manufacturing, wholesale, government contracting, and retail.
-Also known as markup pricing or cost-based pricing, this approach ensures every sale covers your production costs while delivering a consistent, predictable profit margin.
+Also known as markup pricing or cost-based pricing, this approach sets the selling price by adding a fixed markup percentage to your total production cost—guaranteeing that every single sale covers your expenses while delivering a consistent, predictable profit margin.

 The Cost-Plus Pricing Formula